bacardi55/pimaton/README.md

 Pimaton is a simple photo booth application that can run on a raspberry pi with a PiCamera.

-The principle is simple, it takes picture when triggered (configurable number), then generate a picture with all the taken pictures that can be printed (optional) or send somewhere (not developed yet)
+The principle is simple, it takes picture when triggered (configurable number), then generate a picture with all the taken pictures that can be printed (optional) or send somewhere (optional)

 [![pimaton_dryrun](https://git.bacardi55.org/bacardi55/pimaton/raw/master/docs/assets/pimaton_dryrun_thumbnail.jpg)](/docs/assets/pimaton_dryrun.jpg)

 (The picture are not pixelized like this, I just "anonymized" them a bit^^)

-If you want an idea of what it looks like when running, click on the image below:
+If you want an idea of what it looks like when running, click on the image below (demo of v0.0.3, not v0.0.4):

 [![QUICK DEMO](https://img.youtube.com/vi/HJ43O-nPQzw/0.jpg)](https://www.youtube.com/watch?v=HJ43O-nPQzw)